geopm/geopm/service/docs/source/use_cases.rst

 Run a process on each compute node used by a distributed High Performance Computing (HPC) workload.
 This process uses hardware and software telemetry to choose optimal settings for hardware.
+The algorithm used for optimization is a plugin interface that can be extended to reflect site or user requirements.

 Access Management